Diagnosing Gestational Diabetes

 What if You Have Gestational Diabetes?

-Embrace this chapter with confidence and informed action.
-Work closely with your healthcare team, and arm yourself with strategies that support your and your baby’s health.
-Together, you are strong!
+Approach this chapter with assurance and knowledge-driven action.
+Lean on your healthcare team and arm yourself with practices that uphold your and your baby's health.
+Together, you are resilient and prepared for what's ahead!